 In 1918, as civilian and military authorities became concerned about the spread of sexually transmitted diseases among soldiers at Camp Bowie, the hotel was converted into a detention hospital for women.
 (The story errs in locating the building on the southeast corner.)

-In 1932 Theo Cromer, whose family began selling bicycles in Fort Worth in the 1890s, moved his business into the Holmes Castle and stayed into the late 1940s.
+In 1932 Theo Cromer, whose family began selling bicycles in Fort Worth in the 1890s, moved his business into the Holmes Castle and stayed into the early 1940s.
 In 1980 the Star-Telegram interviewed Cromer as he closed his business at 517 Commerce (Bass Hall is there today).
 The feature said of the Holmes Castle, “Several murders supposedly had been committed there.
 Ghosts were reported to be in the structure.”
 Can’t vouch for the ghosts, but I have never found any evidence of homicide in the building during Holmes’s association with it.

 By 1949 Theo Cromer had moved, and the Holmes Castle was home to Betty Jordan’s sandwich shop.